-a.
-All cases that have more than .002" neck run-out should be set aside and checked for case neck thickness, if this is the problem the necks will have to be turned and trued.
+1a.
+All cases that have more than .002" neck runout should be set aside and checked for case neck thickness, if this is the problem the necks will have to be turned and trued.

-b.
-If your run-out is consistently more than .002" and case neck thickness is not the problem you should check to make sure that your resizing die is clean and properly set, if problem still persists a tighter tolerance resizing die should solve the problem.
-Lee standard dies have the tightest tolerance that I know of without going to a high dollar competition die.
+1b.
+If your runout is consistently more than .002" and case neck thickness is not the problem you should check to make sure that your resizing die is clean and properly set, if problem still persists a tighter tolerance resizing die should solve the problem.

 .000 super accurate,